The Astrology of Planetary Moons

 Proposed planet names for the Trappist-1 system.

 "Fractal astrology" isn't only about planetary moons circling their planets, just as planets circle our Sun.
 The concepts of fractal astrology also apply when considering the influence of other star systems.
-Fixed stars have been a part of astrology for centuries, however only recently has science discovered and been able to measure the presence of exoplanets, or other planets orbiting these stars.
+Fixed stars have been a part of astrology for centuries, however only recently has science discovered and been able to measure the presence of exoplanets, or planets orbiting these stars.
+Since 1992, over 4000 confirmed exoplanets have been detected in over 3000 star systems.
+For example, the Trappist-1 system (39 light years away from our solar system) has seven exoplanets detected so far, three of which are in the "habitable zone".
+That means any or all three of those planets may house extraterrestrial life!

 Just as moons transiting over a planet modify and accentuate its energy, so too do conjunctions of an exoplanet transiting over the surface of its star modify and accentuate its energy.
 Interpretations of stars are currently static and generic, since they move so slowly.
 However, if one considers a star's planets, then it can make their interpretations more detailed, and it can also indicate time periods when the star's energy is more prominent.
+The strongest event in astrology is the eclipse or two bodies overlapping, and Astrolog can already detect when planets and moons eclipse each other.
+Detecting when exoplanets pass in front of their stars is a natural next step for astrology.

-Exoplanets are just being discovered, so astrological software doesn't have data on their orbital periods yet.
-However, astronomy sites can already calculate when exoplanets transit stars.
 Beyond calculation, it will take time to learn about exoplanets' physical and and spiritual properties, in order to understand how they astrologically affect their star.
 Still, it's important to realize that exoplanets will likely become a major part of astrology in the decades and centuries to come! :-)